Managing overlays

 <overlay name> Exit.
 This allows you to control the duration and exit of the overlay.
 If you want the overlay exit to be timed in relation to the scene end, leave the Timing dropdown to say Scene timing.
 You can adjust the time in seconds in the box at the right (either use the up and down arrows or enter a value in the box).
 This is the time delay from the end of the overlay exit transition to the end of the scene.
 The value must be negative (i.e. the exit transition must end before the end of the scene).

-If you want the overlay exit to occur after the overlay has been displayed for a specified duration, select Duration from the Timing dropdown, and then enter the duration in the box at the right.
+If you want the overlay exit to occur after the overlay has been displayed for a specified duration, select Duration from the Timing dropdown, then enter the duration in the box at the right.
 The Duration is measured from the end of the overlay entrance transition.
 The overlay exit transition will start after the duration is complete.

-If you want the overlay exit to occur in relation to a voiceover cue, select the appropriate voiceover cue from the dropdown and then adjust the time in seconds in the box at the right.
+If you want the overlay exit to occur in relation to a voiceover cue, select the appropriate voiceover cue from the dropdown, then adjust the time in seconds in the box at the right.
 This is the time delay (positive or negative) from the voiceover cue to the start of the overlay exit transition.

 The Transition out field is a dropdown that allows you to select the means by which the overlay is removed from the scene (the overlay exit transition).
 The options are: